-Valentine’s Day is just around the corner so some thematic learning is in order!
+Valentine’s Day is just around the corner, so some thematic learning is in order with a Valentine’s math game!
 Practice counting valentines with these addition and subtraction re-usable mats.
-They focus mainly on numbers to 20 so they’re perfect for first grade but are manageable for kindergarteners too.
-It’s the perfect compliment to our popular Valentine’s Day Activity Pack!
+They focus mainly on numbers to 20, so they’re perfect for first grade but are manageable for kindergarteners, too.

 This post contains Amazon affiliate links.